chudnov/costco-scrape/README.md

      `python scrape.py`

+  5. That should run without any errors!
+In case there are, there could be something wrong with steps 2-3.

   4. Open the **OutputData.csv** file and voila, all the data from the above 10 links is loaded!

   5. Congratulations!